CaNS-World/CaNS/src/INFO_INPUT.md

 This line controls the simulation time step.

 The time step is set to be equal to `min(cfl*dtmax,dtmin)`, i.e. the minimum value between `dtmin` and `cfl` times the maximum allowable time step `dtmax` (computed every `ickeck` time steps; see below).
-`dtmin` is therefore used when a constant timestep, smaller than `cfl*dtmax`, is required.
-If not, it should be set to a high value so that the timestep is dynamically adjusted to `cfl*dtmax`.
+`dtmin` is therefore used when a constant time step, smaller than `cfl*dtmax`, is required.
+If not, it should be set to a high value so that the time step is dynamically adjusted to `cfl*dtmax`.

 ---